Supervised Learning-enhanced Multi-Group Actor Critic for Live Stream Allocation in Feed: Introduction

 Furthermore, like advertisement, live stream is not welcomed by every user.
 Allocating too many live streams for a user will significantly interrupt the user's short video interest and lead to a decrease in the user's app usage duration, which will eventually affect the user engagement and user retention.
 Therefore, we cannot merely focus on the user feedback for a single request, but rather should optimize the long-term user experience.

-To address the aforementioned issues, we propose a novel Supervised Learning-enhanced Multi-Group Actor Critic algorithm, SL-MGAC.
-Given the significant variation in users' interest in live stream content, which introduces high variance at both the feature and feedback levels, we incorporate separate multi-group state decomposition (MG-SD) modules within both the actor and critic networks.
+To address the aforementioned problems, we propose a novel \textbf{S}upervised \textbf{L}earning-enhanced \textbf{M}ulti-\textbf{G}roup \textbf{A}ctor \textbf{C}ritic algorithm, SL-MGAC.
+Given the significant variation in users' interest in live stream content, which introduces high variance at both the feature and feedback levels, we incorporate separate \textbf{M}ulti-\textbf{G}roup \textbf{S}tate \textbf{D}ecomposition (MG-SD) modules within both the actor and critic networks.
 Additionally, we combine multi-task supervised reward learning with traditional critic learning to not only restrict temporal difference (TD) error accumulation during model training but also improve the accuracy of Q-value estimation.
-Through experiments, we compare the SL-MGAC method with competitive baselines using offline policy evaluation (OPE) \cite{uehara2022review} and online A/B testing to demonstrate its effectiveness and stability.
+Through experiments, we compare the SL-MGAC method with competitive baselines using offline policy evaluation (OPE) \cite{uehara2022review} and online A/B tests to demonstrate its effectiveness and stability.

 The main contributions of this paper are as follows.